shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 You create an illusion of a creature following you.
 It can be any creature, and it walks behind you, following you wherever you go.
 Its footsteps make sounds appropriate for its type and the surface it’s walking on or through.
 It responds to you with body language or unintelligible utterances.

-Cost: 3 wyls
+Requirement: 3 wyls

 ## Invisibility

 Creatures around you hallucinate that you aren’t there.
 They are unable to see you, but can still detect you through other senses.

-Cost: 1 wyl per creature per round
+Requirement: 1 wyl per creature per round

 ## Phantasmal Guard

 You create an illusion of a guard.
 You may telepathically link to a creature to find out the creature type it is most scared of, and make the guard that type of creature.

-Cost: 3.03 wyls
+Requirement: 3.03 wyls

 Spend any amount of mana to get the initial wyl output.
 Then reduce it by the target’s mental magic resist.
 Do the effect corresponding to the remaining amount of wyls, including all lower tiers: